 How To Make The Lemon Zucchini Bread

-Allow this to cool about 7-10 minutes in the pan, then turn out onto a cooling rack.
+- Allow this to cool for about 7-10 minutes in the pan, then turn out onto a cooling rack.
 This is delicious eaten right away, or cool.

 Baking With Whole Wheat Flour

-The last tips are this.
-Make sure not to over mix and make sure not to overbake.
-In this recipe, only mix to COMBINE, this will keep you from over mixing.
+- The last tip is this.
+Make sure not to over-mix and make sure not to overbake.
+In this recipe, only mix to COMBINE, this will keep you from over-mixing.
 Then make sure not to overbake.
 Whole wheat absorbs more moisture, so make sure not to overbake or it will be dry and crumbly.

 Notes For Making Zucchini Quick Bread